sharetribe/flex-docs/src/docs/operator-guides/extended-data-introduction/index.md

 and user fields, which are fields with limited customizability.
 Extended data is the Flex-equivalent, but without the constraints of predetermined functionality: it’s listing and user fields on steroids.
-Extended can be customized to different use-cases to fit your exact
+Extended data can be customized to different use-cases to fit your exact
 needs: in addition to collecting the information you need from your users in the form you choose, it allows you to display featured listings, have different user types, build custom search functionality…